Skip to content

 Budgeting for Home Repairs and Maintenance

-The easiest way to extend the lives of everything in your home is regular maintenance.
+The easiest way to extend the lives of everything in your home, as well as the home itself, is regular maintenance.
 Vacuuming carpets and cleaning refrigerator coils may not be your idea of a fun time, but cleaning, oiling and adjusting can add years to the lives of your appliances.
 So can addressing small problems before they become big ones, such as nailing down or replacing shingles that are starting to curl before your roof leaks.

-A traditional homeowners’ policy won’t cover repairs or replacement costs due to wear and tear.
+A standard homeowners’ policy covers sudden, accidental damage—not wear and tear.
+It won’t remodel a kitchen.
 If your roof is damaged by a hailstorm, your insurance company will probably pay for the replacement.
 If your roof is worn out after 20 years, probably not.
 When your dishwasher or refrigerator finally gives up the ghost, the cost of a new one is your responsibility.

 Many companies sell home maintenance policies/warranties to provide peace of mind by covering all or most of the cost of major repairs or replacement of appliances and home components.